 Program Details & Fees

 Visiting Researchers at the Law Center must arrive at a mutually agreed upon date.
 Although not required, we encourage applicants to arrive at Georgetown at the beginning of our fall or spring term.
 The Law Center recommends that visitors plan to stay for at least one month.
 Visits are limited to a maximum of one calendar year.
 Requests to extend the period of a current visitor's stay, up to a maximum of one additional year, may be considered only under exceptional circumstances.

 Visiting Researchers are charged fees of $300 per month for the duration of their time at Georgetown.
 Payment in full must be made upon arrival at the Law Center.
 Requests for fee waivers received after a visitor has arrived (and obtained a visa) will not be considered.

 The University is not able to provide campus housing to Visiting Researchers, assist in finding them housing, or arrange housing on their behalf.
 Those wishing to obtain housing in the area should make arrangements well in advance of their arrival.

 Applicants should be aware that housing and living expenses in the Washington area are generally very expensive.
-The Law Center currently advises its graduate students that single students should expect expenses of approximately $18,000 for the 10-month academic year, with married student expenses in excess of $25,000 for the same period.
+The Law Center currently advises its graduate students that single students should expect expenses of approximately $25,000 for the 10-month academic year.

 Georgetown University can prepare the paperwork necessary in order to assist in obtaining a J-1 visa (if another sponsor does not arrange for this).
 To apply for a visa, an invited candidate will need to provide proof of financial support in the form of an original bank statement, sponsorship letter, or notarized financial document.
 As of 2014, the minimum level of funding per month is $2255 if the participant is coming without dependents.
 An additional $752 per spouse and $376 per child is needed if the visitor intends to be accompanied by his/her family.